-The Council allocates indirect costs pro-rata to programs each month based on the direct labor hours incurred by programs during the month.
-During the year ended June 30, 2015, \$264,312 was allocated to U.S. Department of Labor programs based on 9,258 total direct labor hours.
+The Council allocates indirect costs pro-rata to programs each month based on a negotiated indirect rate as a subrecipient of the federal award pass-through agency.
+This rate is based on direct labor hours incurred by programs during the month.
+During the year ended June 30, 2016, \$249,074 was allocated to Federal grant programs based on 11,907 total direct labor hours.
+The Council has not elected to use the 10 percent de minimis indirect cost rate allowed under Uniform Guidance.